Sodium-Decorated P-C3N: A Porous 2D Framework for High-Capacity and Reversible Hydrogen Storage: Results and discussion

 \subsection{Structural and Electronic Properties of P-C$_3$N}

 Figure~\ref{fig:structure}a shows the top and side views of the optimized P-C$_3$N monolayer, along with the labeling of high-symmetry adsorption sites for subsequent sodium decoration.
 The structure exhibits a periodic 2D porous framework composed of pyrrolopyrrole motifs arranged in a square lattice (space group P4/m, No. 83).
 The lattice vectors are $\vec{a}=\vec{b}=7.03$ \r{A}.
-Four non-equivalent bond length were identified: $l_1$ = 1.40 (C-N), $l_2$ = 1.32 (C-N), $l_3$ = 1.49 (C-C), and $l_4$ = 1.40 (C-C).Three classes of adsorption sites are identified: atomic sites (A1--A3, red) positioned above individual atoms, bridge sites (B1--B4, purple) between two neighboring atoms, and pore-centered sites (P1--P3, yellow).
+Four non-equivalent bond lengths were identified: $l_1$ = 1.40 (C--N), $l_2$ = 1.32 (C--N), $l_3$ = 1.49 (C--C), and $l_4$ = 1.40 (C--C).
+Three classes of adsorption sites are identified: atomic sites (A1--A3, red) positioned above individual atoms, bridge sites (B1--B4, purple) between two neighboring atoms, and pore-centered sites (P1--P3, yellow).

 AIMD simulations were conducted at 300~K for 5~ps to assess the thermal robustness.
-The total energy evolution of the pristine P-C$_3$N system is shown in Figure~\ref{fig:structure}b.
-The system rapidly stabilizes after a brief initial fluctuation, with energy oscillations confined to a narrow range around $-139$~eV.
+The total energy evolution of the pristine P-C$_3$N system is shown in~\ref{fig:structure}b.
+The system rapidly stabilizes after a brief initial fluctuation, with energy oscillations confined to a narrow range around $-139~{\rm eV}$.
 No reconstruction or phase transitions are observed throughout the simulation, confirming the thermal stability of the P-C$_3$N monolayer near ambient conditions.

 The electronic structure of the pristine P-C$_3$N was examined by band structure and projected density of states (PDOS), as represented in Figure~\ref{fig:band_dos}.
-The band structure (Figure~\ref{fig:band_dos}a) reveals a direct band gap of 0.54~eV at the $\Gamma$ point at the DFT/PBE level, which is consistent with the value reported by Tan et al. \cite{Tan2024} (0.51 eV).
-It is noteworthy that along the \( X \rightarrow M \) and \( M \rightarrow \Gamma \) directions, the electronic bands exhibit a nearly quadratic dispersion, indicative of high carrier mobility.
+The band structure (Figure~\ref{fig:band_dos}a) reveals an indirect band gap of 0.54~eV at the DFT/PBE level, which is consistent with the value reported by Tan \textit{et al.}~\cite{Tan2024} (0.51 eV).
+It is noteworthy that along the $ X \rightarrow M $ and $ M \rightarrow \Gamma $ directions, the electronic bands exhibit a nearly quadratic dispersion, indicative of high carrier mobility.
 This behavior aligns with previous findings~\cite{Tan2024}, which demonstrated that P-C$_3$N significantly outperforms T-C$_3$N, PH-C$_5$N$_4$, and g-C$_3$N$_4$ in terms of carrier transport properties.
-Furthermore, the conduction bands near the CBM show a pronounced dispersion, suggesting a higher degree of electronic delocalization for these states.